 Mr. Hyde has represented physicians, nurses, other medical providers, and hospitals for most of his legal career.
-He has defended all forms of medical negligence cases in addition to representing individual physicians before the State Composite Board of Medical Examiners.
+He has defended many forms of medical negligence cases in addition to representing individual physicians before the State Composite Board of Medical Examiners.

 B.A., Valdosta State University, 1991